InsanusMokrassar/krontab/README.md

 val flow = kronScheduler.asFlow()
 ```

-So, in this case any operations related to flow are available and it is expected tt th will work correctly.
-For example,
+So, in this case any operations related to flow are available and it is expected that they will work correctly.
+For
-it is possible to use this flow with `takeWhile`:
+example, it is possible to use this flow with `takeWhile`:

 ```kotlin
 flow.takeWhile {